cluebbers/deepnlp-ss23/README.md

 ```
 Tensorboard: Jul23_21-38-22_Part2_baseline

-after 5 epochs no change in dev acc, while train nears 100 % for every task
+After 5 epochs no significant improvements in dev metrics.
+Train accuracy is nearly 100 % for every task.

-Second baseline:
+The conclusion is overfitting.
+We did another run and recorded the dev loss.

 ```
 python -u multitask_classifier.py --use_gpu --option finetune --lr 1e-5 --batch_size 64 --comment "baseline" --epochs 30
 ```
 Tensorboard: Aug25_10-01-58_ggpu136baseline

+The dev metrics are a bit different this time.
+I DO NOT KNOW WHY.
+PLEASE CHECK.
+The dev loss is going up after 5 epochs.
+This confirms overfitting.

 ### Sophia Optimizer